-Building Line - traditionally denser and more urban developments in the National Park share a similar building line with minimal step-backs.
+Building line - traditionally denser and more urban developments in the National Park share a similar building line with minimal step-backs.
 Where new development does not follow a similar relationship to the street as its neighbours, it can look out of place.

-Urban Grain - A distinctive identity can be achieved from a variation in density and development footprint based on consideration of successful adjacent development patterns.
+Urban grain - A distinctive identity can be achieved from a variation in density and development footprint based on consideration of successful adjacent development patterns.
 Most successful developments have some buildings which have windows and entrance facing onto streets, shared spaces so that spaces feel safe and overlooked.

-dense blocks formed by Row of 3 or 4 buildings, usually with shop unit at ground floor Gartmore, The Trossachs Common building line unities different buildings • Repetition of eaves dormers brings rhythm to the street No clutter to front such as bins or parking Killin, Breadalbane shops on ground floor ensuring
+Gartmore, the Trossachs

+Common building line unites different buildings

+Repetition of eaves dormers brings rhythm to the street

+No clutter to front such as bins or parking

+Killin, Breadalbane

+shops on ground floor ensuring active street frontage

-- active street - varying heights adds character
+varying heights adds character